 337-TA

 Our analysis raised multiple flags that question its novelty.
-The grant time of 278 patents, for example, is one among those flags.
-Other than that, we also found multiple pieces of evidence of existing prior arts which can invalidate this patent.
+For example, the grant time of 278 patents is one of those flags.
+We also found multiple pieces of evidence of existing prior art that can invalidate this patent.

 We have compiled our analysis in the form of a PDF which you can download from here: Preliminary Analysis Report – US8738278B2